The Free Particle

 - Free particle: $V(x)=0$, no boundary conditions (arbitrary energy)

-- The separated variable solution $\Psi_k(x,t) = Ae^{i\left(kx-\frac{\hbar k^2}{2m}t \right)}$ diverges to infinity when squared and integrated, so it cannot be normalized, implying:
+- The separated solution $\Psi_k(x,t) = Ae^{i\left(kx-\frac{\hbar k^2}{2m}t \right)}$ diverges to infinity when square-integrated and cannot be normalized, which implies:

 - General solution of the Schrödinger equation: